Do I want people to use #Linux? Yes.

 #Windows problems: Like a friend who eats a terrible truck stop sandwich, the problem isn't my friend, it's the regulations that allow poisonous food to exist in the first place.
 For now: #sympathy.

-This entry was edited (4 months ago)
+This entry was edited (1 year ago)

 Juank Prada Art

-in reply to Martin Owens :inkscape: • • •it happens with every OS unless you pay for support?
+in reply to Martin Owens • • •it happens with every OS unless you pay for support?

 Neither Windows nor Mac OS will guide your through troubleshooting anything except for whatever you may find on their support sites, which usually ends up being either a wiki or a forum with lots of answers that don’t match your case.